Winnie Harlow Brings Breakfast at Tiffany to Moschino's Fashion Week Show - E! Online

 The name of the film is an homage to the 1939 George Cukor film The Women—which famously features not a single man onscreen—and opens with women heading to a nail salon to get their nails painted with the latest hot color, the titular Jungle Red.

-Winnie rocked a black dress and loads of pearls to appear in the short film, which also features stars like Hailey Bieber, Dita Von Teese, Soo Joo Park, Stella Maxwell and Precious Lee.
+Winnie rocked a black dress and loads of pearls to appear in the above short film, which also features stars like Hailey Bieber, Dita Von Teese, Soo Joo Park, Stella Maxwell and Precious Lee.

 It was important to Jeremy that his film represented all different kinds of beauty.
 He told CNN, "There's many different races; there's different body types.
 So in essence, that is much more true to life, but not true to film or true to the kind of archetypes that Hollywood would perpetuate, especially in the 1930s."